Farmers First, Transparency First

 This approach was intentionally designed to stabilize both Louisiana’s farm economy and the families those farms feed.
 By approaching our food system as a system rather than just a quick fix, we ensure that farm businesses grow and stabilize and that Louisiana’s economy thrives.
 By purchasing the food at fair market value, not a reduced price OR an inaccurately inflated price, we are infusing sales opportunities into the food system that can create lasting impact.

-In July 2025, the appropriation was brought before the Joint Legislative Budget Committee and divided into three separate $1 million allocations: us, at Louisiana Food Policy Action Council, A program called ‘Farm Ed’, and Feeding Louisiana.
+In July 2025, the appropriation was brought before the Joint Legislative Budget Committee and divided into three separate $1 million allocations: us, at the Louisiana Food Policy Action Council, A program called ‘Farm Ed’, and Feeding Louisiana.
 As we shared during our community roundtable with farmers in August 2025, we were pleased to see meaningful investment in Louisiana agriculture, although we had hoped to dedicate the whole $3 million to them, and we were hopeful about the possibility of partnership and coordination across the food system.
 In light of the reduced allocation, our revised use of funds was proposed as $800,000 directly to farmers, $180,000 to families to make purchases at farmers’ markets, and $20,000 for a public report explaining the impact of investing in local food systems.

-In _____, we received notice from the Louisiana Department of Agriculture and Forestry that the only allowable expense category would be strictly direct food purchasing from farmers.
+In Fall 2025, we received notice from the Louisiana Department of Agriculture and Forestry that the only allowable expense category would be direct food purchasing from farmers.
 No grants to farmers, no purchasing allowed between shoppers and farmers at markets.
 While this is significantly different from why we pursued the funding, we chose to meet the challenge head-on and try to move as much Louisiana fresh food as possible through a committed network of markets, farms, schools, and community organizations.

-To comply with LDAF financial policies, LAFPAC was unable to use its legal DBA and was required to formally change its legal name before funds could be disbursed.
-This process took ___ months.
-On_____we were told that the program would operate on a reimbursement basis, which presents a significant challenge for a small organization with an operating budget well below $1 million.
-LAFPAC does not have the capital reserves necessary to front large purchases, which means we must move slowly and wait for reimbursement before making additional purchases.
-On _______, we learned that the program needed to be completed by June 30th, 2026.
+According to LDAF, LAFPAC was unable to use its legal DBA (Louisiana Food Policy Action Council) and was required to formally change its legal name before funds could be disbursed.
+This process took 8 months, as is typical of a non-profit name change with the IRS during a federal government shutdown.
+In Spring 2026, we were told that the program would operate on a reimbursement basis, which was new information and contrary to our initially submitted forms requesting the program be an upfront disbursement, due to cash flow.
+A million-dollar purchasing program on reimbursement for a small non-profit presents a significant challenge.
+We have an operating budget well below $1 million.
+LAFPAC does not have the capital reserves necessary to front large purchases, which means we must move intentionally and wait for reimbursement before making additional purchases.

 How much money has been spent, to date?